 The Office of Property Assessment (OPA) issues Notices of Proposed Valuation to inform property owners that the assessed value of their property has changed.
 The notice is not a bill, but it does contain important information that will impact your property taxes.
 If you do not receive a notice, it means that there has been no change in your property’s value from the previous year.

-If you believe you should have received a notice and haven’t received it, it may have been delayed or your mailing address may be outdated.
-Contact the Office of Property Assessment at (215) 686-4334.
+If you believe your mailing address may be outdated or incorrect, contact the Office of Property Assessment at (215) 686-4334.

 First Level Review (FLR)

 If your property has been reassessed and you believe the new value is incorrect, you can request a First Level Review (FLR).
 You must be able to prove one of the following:

 - Incorrect market value or property characteristics: The valuation of your property is too high or too low, and/or the characteristics of your property that affect its valuation are substantially incorrect.

 - Non-uniformity: The valuation of your property is not uniform with other properties throughout the city.